-neither education nor business is ready for the major shift in America's ethnic make-up
+neither education nor business is ready for the major shift in America's ethnic make-up perative that minority representation be increased significantly.

 Go where the people are.
 That's the premise behind holding SCALE/SKILL classes in the conference room of the Buffalo Biblical Library and Research Institute on Buffalo's Main Street.
 Earlier they were conducted at the Urban Christian Ministries Center.
 Sessions are held Wednesday and Thursday evenings and Saturday mornings.
 Directing the program is 1984 Houghton graduate Karen Smith.